iconclass/server/src/help/search.md

 Those changes may also be much more substantial and widespread.
 Over the past decades new ideas have started to affect the historiography of slavery and the lives of black people, of diversity and the role of women and ethnic minorities, of homosexuality and gender issues, of migration and the role of non-western cultures, to name but a few of the more obvious issues.
 At times when even such an enumeration of issues itself can be seen as arbitrary or prejudicial, a classification system designed for the __history of culture and imagery__ faces a complex challenge to remain relevant.
 Against this background it is gratifying for the editor of such a system to see that it is under - justified! - attack for outdated and occasionally offensive concept definitions, because that suggests that the system is still considered relevant.
 We are therefore very grateful that [Alina Kühnl](https://thearticle.hypotheses.org/9773){:target="_read"} and [Moritz Lampe](https://edoc.hu-berlin.de/bitstream/handle/18452/24410/BHR481_Lampe.pdf?sequence=1){:target="_read"} recently highlighted some sore spots in the Iconclass schedules.
 The more comprehensive of those critical reviews - Lampe's - not only targets the words and the organization of several branches of the classification, but also points at the gap between the contents of Iconclass and the changing composition of heritage collections.

-In the past fifty years Iconclass has been used to describe a very heterogeneous corpus of visual and textual(!) images.
+In the past fifty years Iconclass has been used to describe a very heterogeneous corpus of visual and textual images.
 They range from early medieval manuscript illumination to satirical journals of the 19th and early 20th century, and from the Adages of Erasmus to posters warning against HIV infections.

 {{% aimg corpus001 %}}

 The subject matter covered by this corpus varies widely, but the _point of entry_ of Iconclass in the historiographic and cataloguing process, _does not_.
 It always plays its part at the very end of that process.
 It is the final link in a chain that starts with the _events, the ideas, and the mentality_ of the past.
-The events, ideas and mentality have disappeared, obviously, and Iconclass is only put in position if traces of them have survived in material form as _visual and textual records_, e.g. as pictures and documents in the collections of our archives, libraries and museums.
+Those events, ideas and mentality themselves have disappeared, obviously.
+Iconclass is only called into action if traces of them have survived in material form as _visual and textual records_, e.g. as pictures and documents in the collections of our archives, libraries and museums.
 To make the subject matter of those records available for research, i.e. to _bring our historical opponent in the field_, we classify their content.
 We determine which concepts best describe the historical events they depict, the ideas or convictions they convey, and the beliefs and the mentality of which they are a testimony.
 The events that were recorded may have been acts of violence or piety, of kindness or cruelty.
 Ideas that for centuries were perfectly acceptable, may later have been regarded as scandalous - or the other way around.
-Mentalities or beliefs that were the norm in one part of the world, may have been objectionable in another.
+Mentalities or beliefs that were the norm in one part of the world, may have been considered objectionable in another.
 Hence classifying the content of the sources recording them, is always a balancing act.
 Anachronisms and some form of bias are unavoidable.
 Classifications are not _"neutral"_ or _"objective"_.
 However, if a classification is a publicly available tool that everyone can consult, its failings are at least out in the open.
 And the heritage collections that use it, all share _the same shortcomings_.
 So, repairing them in the shared classification, also means repairing them in the applications using it - at least in theory...
 The Iconclass section that most urgently needed to be repaired was identified several years ago, but it took a while to actually edit and implement the revision of __[32B3 · peoples and nationalities (other than prehistoric or 'historical')](https://test.iconclass.org/32B3){:target="_read"}__.

-With the help of a few examples we shall illustrate the editorial revisions and evaluate the role of Iconclass in the historiographic process and the survival of colonial and racist ideas.
+With the help of a few examples we shall discuss the editorial revisions and evaluate the role of Iconclass in the historiographic process and the survival of colonial and racist ideas.

 The first of these is a drawing by Bernard Naudin, published on March 11th 1905, in the journal [L'Assiette au beurre](https://gallica.bnf.fr/ark:/12148/bpt6k1048124h/f5.item).
 The drawing is a political caricature about a shocking event that took place on the 14th of July, 1903.
 During the celebration of _Bastille day_ in Brazzaville, a young Congolese prisoner called Pakpa, was brutally executed by the French soldier Fernand Gaud with a stick of dynamite.